JacobBersheba89/test---frontend/README.md

 <img src="https://github.com/user-attachments/assets/031ba99c-62b6-4383-8c8a-3e2dfd7cae24" alt="CoolFutureGIF" width="150"/>

 EN
 Basically, I plan to create not just a monitoring station, but today I had the idea that this station could also include CHAT GPT, specifically its voice module, along with all the capabilities that OpenAI offers.
 Through a simple API and a Python script, we could integrate, for example, the “SpeechRecognition” library together with TTS options like pyttsx3 or Google TTS.
 This setup could make the entire model work very effectively.
-Of course, further fine-tuning and improvements would follow.
+Of course, further fine-tuning and improvements would follow.<br>
 <img src="https://github.com/user-attachments/assets/a5db893c-0ec9-42e4-8723-a2287f8c72d4" alt="CoolFutureGIF" width="150"/>